canonical-web-and-design/tour.ubuntu.com/README.md

 translate-html/bin/translate-html -t
 ```

-This will generate a set of folders, one for each available language,
+This will generate translated versions of the `en/` folder for each available language.
-ready to publish online.

 For further help using the translator, run `translate-html/bin/translate-html --help`.